On the Compression of Neural Networks Using $\ell_0$-Norm Regularization and Weight Pruning: Background on Standard Norm-Based Regularization and Its Application to Weight Pruning

 \subsection{Network Compression via Norm-Based Regularization and Weight Pruning}

-As previously mentioned, both $\ell_2$- and $\ell_1$-norm regularizations result in weight-update penalization terms that induce weight magnitude reductions during the network training.
+As previously mentioned, both $\ell_2$- and $\ell_1$-norm regularizations result in weight-update zero-attraction terms that induce weight magnitude reductions during the network training.
 Such a zero-attraction effect, besides preventing model overfitting, also tends to produce networks with several weights having very small magnitude values.
 Most of these weights have a negligible contribution to the network output and, thus, they can be pruned out.
-This idea is the basis for many network compression techniques, in which a magnitude threshold is considered for pruning weights after a norm-regularized training process.
-In doing so, effective implementations of neural networks can be obtained, presenting significantly-reduced computational complexity along with a negligible performance reduction \cite{NIPS2015_5784, han2015deep, li2019l0, louizos2017learning, xie2019l0}.
+This idea is the basis for many network compression techniques, in which a magnitude threshold is considered for pruning weights after a norm-regularized training process \cite{NIPS2015_5784, louizos2017learning, li2019l0, xie2019l0}.